 - Go to bed early, but don’t actually go to sleep.
 I go to bed at a laughably early hour very often because I settle in, get cozy, and read fiction.
 I often read tweets by people making jokes about going to bed early while I’m already in bed, to be honest.
 Sometimes I’m there so early, I get a few hours of reading in.
 (My problem is usually making myself stop to actually go to sleep at some point.)

 - Always keep a book with you.
 Like Rory Gilmore, a book should be your constant companion.
 Luckily you don’t have to weigh your bag down like her if you don’t want to.
 Your phone is a perfectly fine place to store a current read to dive into on-the-go.
 Choose an app (Kindle, iBooks, etc.) and get a collection of ebooks going there.
-I like to blog about particularly great book deals I find (tagged: book deals) and/or tweet them using #bookdeals.
+I like to tweet #bookdeals I find if you’re looking for a new one.

 - Read non-fiction on your lunch break.
 I’m not very good at reading non-fiction in bed, so I save it for my daytime reading, which often ends up being my lunch break.
 I really like to take the time to reset myself for a productive afternoon by stepping away from my computer, so my lunch breaks are often used for exercising or reading (or both at the same time — hey, audiobooks!).